softblusoft/b65/readme.md

   - There is no slides and buttons debounce
   - It's difficult to modify the software: new FPGA builds takes long time

- Note on UART : the implementation in 002-target-io requires a guard time after each byte; when transmitting
+ :pushpin:
-                separate chars, like from a keyboard console, 8N1 settings are fine; in a continuous data stream the setup must be 8N2 (2 stop bits)
+ the implementation in 002-target-io requires a guard time after each byte; when transmitting separate chars, like from a keyboard console, 8N1 settings are fine; in a continuous data stream the setup must be 8N2 (2 stop bits)

 - `003-target-soft-dl`
   - Changed 'rom' to 'ram_code': at power-on wait for software from UART before releasing the CPU reset